SELECTION OF THE HEAD OF STATE

 THE FIRST ROUNDS OF VOTING REJECT THE LEAST PREFERRED CANDIDATES

-The parliamentarians of the federal, state and territorial lower houses will vote out their least preferred candidate until 2 remain.
+The parliamentarians of the Federal Parliament, State and Territorial lower houses will vote out their least preferred candidate until 2 remain.

 All the lower house representatives of all the Parliaments in Australia will have a combined vote within 15 minutes of the last candidate’s speech, to vote out their least preferred candidate.

-The 3 SEC officers in each house will advise the SEC tally room who will then post the confirmed results on the telecast and internet.
+The 3 AEC officers in each house will advise the AEC tally room of the outcome and will then post the confirmed results on the telecast and internet.

-With the vote confirmed, The Speaker of the House of Represntativeswill formally advise the House of Representatives (and the other House of Representatives and people via the telecast) of the first rejected candidate and the second rejection round will begin immediately.
+With the vote confirmed, The Speaker of the House of Representatives will formally advise the House of Representatives (and the other Houses and people via the telecast) of the first rejected candidate and the second rejection round will begin immediately.

 THE FINAL VOTE WILL BE FOR THE HEAD OF STATE